kristofferlarberg/movie-search/README.md

 A code assignment to make a searchable movie database.

+I put little focus on a11y during the process and instead focused on fetching and handling data as well as overall design.

+Todo:
+- Parts of `App.js` should be broken out into separate components (header, main, section, footer).
+- CSS should be structured better with less nesting and preferably divided into modules of some sort.

 The project uses the [The Movie Database API](https://www.themoviedb.org/) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts